 Serving time in the military can be a stressful time for servicemembers and their families.
 Just as difficult is transitioning from a military life full of structure, purpose, and clearly defined roles to a civilian life that may lack many of those characteristics.

-For instance, one of the first obstacles is trying to reconnect with and re-establishing a role with their family.
+For instance, one of the first obstacles for Veterans is trying to reconnect with and re-establishing a role with their family.
 While this may seem like it should come naturally, a Veteran’s family has developed their own routines and structure while the Veteran was away.

 Upon return, both the family and the Veteran will have to adapt and learn a new routine, which can add more stress to a difficult time.